zxhuang97/Official-implementation-StyleMixer/README.md

 python3 main.py --content_dir path_to_coco --style_dir path_to_wikiart
 ~~~
 ## Citation
+If you find this project useful for your research, please use the following BibTeX entry.

 @article {10.1111:cgf.13853,
 journal = {Computer Graphics Forum},
 title = {{Style Mixer: Semantic-aware Multi-Style Transfer Network}},